opensci/blog.opensci.info/_posts/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets.md

 <a href="https://docs.google.com/spreadsheet/pub?key=0AuD5dr31WtX4dE1OZElxUmtJUWdVTDF0MW8zNEluQnc&gid=4"><img class="bigimage" src="/file/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets/Download.History.Breakdown.Chart.png" alt="ALM data can be used to track article downloads over time."/></a>

 The [Public Library of Science][plos] collects information for each article they publish.
-This set of metrics include citations, web downloads and page views, and community responses.
+These metrics include citations, downloads, web page views, and community responses.
 The data is available in an [Excel XLS file][almxls] on the PLoS [Article Level Metrics][plosalm] site.
 Now the metric information has also been uploaded [uploaded][plosblog] to [Google Fusion Tables][gft], a free service for sharing data.

 [plos]: http://www.plos.org
 [plosblog]: http://blogs.plos.org/plos/2010/07/plos-alm-data-in-google-fusion-tables/